SQLAlchemy ORM Quick Start Guide

 Base = declarative_base()

-• Create a new file models.py and copy in the following code defining 2 SQLAlchemy ORM “models”, or classes, to interact with the DB.
+models.pyand copy in the following code defining 2 SQLAlchemy ORM “models”, or classes, to interact with the DB.__tablename__is the name of a model’s corresponding DB table.- The

 from .database import Base